nqngo/talks/slides/cloud/infrastructure.md

 In a private cloud, organisations have full control over where their data is stored and who can access it, which is crucial for adhering to data regulations and maintaining data privacy.

-The absence of data egress or ingress fees, which are common in public cloud models.
+The absence of data egress or ingress fees, which are common in public cloud models, is also a significant saving factor.
 This lack of data transfer costs can lead to significant savings, especially for data-intensive operations.

 ---